tpwres/teczki-polskiego-wrestlingu/content/w/olgierd.md

 Again he was able to show his prowess in hardcore-style matches - two of his top bouts were Street Fights, one against [Gabriel Queen](@/w/gabriel-queen.md) at [Underground 17](@/e/ptw/2023-09-03-ptw-underground-17.md), and another, Christmas-themed street fight against [Axel Fox](@/w/axel-fox.md) at [Underground 19](@/e/ptw/2023-12-09-ptw-underground-19.md).
 Besides that, Olgierd was one of the participants of the [Gold Rush Rumble](@/e/ptw/2024-02-03-ptw-5-gold-rush.md), where the winner became PTW's inaugural singles champion.
 As Legia with Marco, they co-main evented [Total Blast From The Past](@/e/ptw/2024-05-11-ptw-6.md) in an Intergender Tag Team Match against [Diana Strong](@/w/diana-strong.md) and British wrestler Heidi Katrina.

-After Total Blast From The Past Olgierd along with Marco and numerous other talent [left PTW](@/a/ptw-exits.md), but choose not to spread that information publicly right away.
+After Total Blast From The Past, Olgierd, Marco and numerous other talent [left PTW](@/a/ptw-exits.md), but choose not to make that information public right away.

 ### Second return to PpW (2024-present)